awslabs/duvet/design/witness/dogfood.md

 Measured 2026-08-02 (post gate1 closure and the meta-obligation flips, fresh SST logs, unsliced `duvet query -c coverage`):
-**0 failed correlations, 0 tests with no implementation, 32 successful correlations, 83 unwitnessed.**
+**0 failed correlations, 0 tests with no implementation, 32 successful correlations, 80 unwitnessed.**

-Of the 83 unwitnessed test annotations, 75 resolve to a runtime `#[test]`/`#[tokio::test]` construct (audited: no comment, attribute, or declaration targets remain).
+Of the 80 unwitnessed test annotations, 75 resolve to a runtime `#[test]`/`#[tokio::test]` construct (audited: no comment, attribute, or declaration targets remain).
 They are the LCOV-pending set — unwitnessed in a proof-only run by design (Decision 8) — and they are Gate 3's exit criterion: when the LCOV producer lands, the runtime rows of this table must go to zero.

-The remaining 8 live in `.github/workflows/ci.yml`: test sides of the repo/CI meta-obligations ("MUST be proven with Verus" ×3, "proof files MUST carry annotations" ×2 — three of the quotes are tested by both the verify step and the snapshot step, hence 8 annotations for 5 quote pairs).
+The remaining 5 live in `.github/workflows/ci.yml`: test sides of the repo/CI meta-obligations ("MUST be proven with Verus" ×3 on the verify step; "proof files MUST carry annotations" ×2 on the snapshot step — one test owner per quote, the duplicates check enforces it).
 They are discharged by the CI run itself, which duvet's coverage machinery cannot consume (no CI-status producer; upstream follow-up).
 They persist in this table past Gate 3 until duvet can witness CI-discharged tests.